The Fastest Clock in the Universe

 The Fastest Clock in the Universe is a two act play by Philip Ridley.
-It was Ridley's second stage play and premiered at the Hampstead Theatre, London on 14 May 1992 and featured Jude Law in his first paid theatre role, playing the part of Foxtrot Darling.
-The production was the second collaboration between Ridley and director Matthew Lloyd, who would go on to direct the original productions for the majority of Ridley's plays until the year 2001.
+It was his second stage play and premiered at the Hampstead Theatre, London on 14 May 1992 and featured Jude Law in his first paid theatre role, playing the part of Foxtrot Darling.
+The production was the second collaboration between Ridley and director Matthew Lloyd, who went on to direct the original productions for the majority of Ridley's plays until 2001.

 Like Ridley's previous play The Pitchfork Disney, The Fastest Clock was considered by some critics as shocking for its time.
 Nevertheless the play was a major success, winning a variety of awards.

 The play is the second entry in Ridley's unofficially titled "East End Gothic Trilogy", preceded by The Pitchfork Disney and followed by Ghost from a Perfect Place.
-Although initially receiving a generally divisive response from critics these plays have grown in reputation and have been recognised as major works in the development of In-yer-face theatre which radically characterised new writing in British theatre during the 1990s.
+Although initially receiving a generally divisive response from critics these plays have grown in reputation and have been recognised as major works in the development of in-yer-face theatre which radically characterised new writing in British theatre during the 1990s.

 Story

 In a flat above an abandoned fur factory in the East End of London lives Cougar Glass.
 He is thirty years old and obsessed with his self-image, doing all he can to appear young.
 He lives with his partner Captain Tock who he often makes wait on him, much to the Captain's dismay.
 As Cougar has an intense fear of ageing he regularly holds birthday parties where he pretends to be only nineteen years of age.
 He also uses these parties to invite young people whom he has falsely befriended to his flat, to seduce (and possibly even murder) them for his own pleasure.
-The victim of today's party is Foxtrot Darling, a 15 year-old schoolchild who Cougar has manipulated by becoming a new role model for him in wake of his brother's death.
+The victim of today's party is Foxtrot Darling, a 15 year-old schoolboy who Cougar has manipulated by becoming a new role model for him in wake of his brother's death.
 However, when Foxtrot arrives he has unexpectedly brought along Sherbet Gravel, a streetwise 17 year-old girl who is planning to become Foxtrot's wife and claims to be pregnant with his child.
 As the play progresses the atmosphere gradually intensifies as Sherbet takes control of the party, aware that Cougar is not what he appears to be.